Stop Building AI for AI's Sake — How VC Mindset Transforms Product Evaluation

 $ grep -n "^##" 2025-10-stop-building-ai-for-ais-sake-vc-mindset-transforms-evaluation.md>

-- 2:The demo that works and solves nothing
+- 1:The demo that works and solves nothing

-- 12:The bank doesn't care about your architecture
+- 11:The bank doesn't care about your architecture

-- 36:Two companies that won by being boring
+- 33:Two companies that won by being boring

-- 42:When the technology leads, here's how it dies
+- 39:When the technology leads, here's how it dies

-- 56:The questions I ask before I believe a demo
+- 53:The questions I ask before I believe a demo

 The demo that works and solves nothing

 I sit on both sides of the table.
-Most weeks I'm building — orchestrating four or five Claude Code agents across my own projects, shipping agent frameworks, watching what actually survives contact with production.
-And in a venture-builder context, I'm also one of the people a founder walks through their AI product hoping for a cheque.
+Most weeks I'm building — orchestrating four or five Claude Code agents across my own projects, watching what survives contact with production.
+In a venture-builder context, I'm also one of the people a founder walks through their AI product hoping for a cheque.
 So I've developed a reflex.
 Thirty seconds into a demo, while the model is doing something genuinely clever on screen, I've stopped watching the model.
 I'm waiting for the founder to tell me which human's afternoon just got shorter, and by how much.
-Most of them never get there.
+Most never get there.
 The demo works.
 It solves nothing anyone was paying to have solved.

 That gap has a price tag.
-Repairing a failed AI implementation runs about €710,000 ($750,000) — roughly double the original budget, before you count the opportunity cost of the year you spent building the wrong thing.
-And the wrong thing is the norm: AI projects fail at meaningfully higher rates than ordinary IT work, and when you read the post-mortems the cause is almost never the model.
-It's that nobody upstream asked whether the model was answering a question the business actually had.
+Repairing a failed AI implementation runs about €710,000 ($750,000) — roughly double the original budget, before the year spent building the wrong thing.
+And the wrong thing is the norm.
+Read the post-mortems and the cause is almost never the model; it's that nobody upstream asked whether it answered a question the business actually had.

 The reference case is IBM Watson for Oncology.
-IBM spent over $62 million on a system that ended up issuing unsafe treatment recommendations and got shut down — then folded the whole Watson Health division after pouring in billions.
-The technology was a marvel.
-It was also a marvel pointed at no clinician's real problem.
-I've watched the small-startup version of Watson more times than I can count: a team in love with what they built, unable to name the customer whose day it changes.
+IBM spent over $62 million on a system that issued unsafe treatment recommendations and got shut down, then folded the whole Watson Health division after pouring in billions.
+A marvel pointed at no clinician's real problem.
+I've watched the small-startup version more times than I can count: a team in love with what they built, unable to name the customer whose day it changes.

-So here is the lens I actually use, the one that lets you tell a Watson from a winner before the money moves.
-It is not a technology lens.
-It is the question every good investor asks and most engineers forget to: who needed this, and how will we know it worked?
+So here is the lens I actually use — not a technology lens, but the question every good investor asks and most engineers forget to: who needed this, and how will we know it worked?

 The bank doesn't care about your architecture